webdevops/vagrant-docker-vm/documentation/TROUBLESHOOTING.md

 This will reset all virtual Network Adapters.
 If you now start Vagrant with **vagrant up**, the required Adapters will be recreated.

+## General errors

+### Disk usage is high or disk is full

+You can safely run `docker-clean` to remove old and unused images.

+## Docker errors

+### Error response from daemon: client and server don't have same version (client : 1.19, server: 1.18)

+Your docker client has been updated, just rerun provisioning to update the Docker server.